italia389/CXL/ReadMe.md

 Datum Objects
 -------------
-The library introduces the concept of a *Datum* object, which is an entity that can hold any type of data, including strings of any length.
+The library introduces the concept of a *Datum* object, which is an entity that can hold any type of data, including strings of any length and arrays.
 A large number of routines are included which define and manipulate these objects.
 Strings can be built or "fabricated" in pieces via an associated *DFab* object, in the same manner as a file; that is, you open a *DFab* object with an associated *Datum* object, write text to it, and close it.
 There is also a garbage collection mechanism available for releasing heap memory in bulk that is used by the objects.

 Dynamic Arrays
 --------------